jules2689/trudeau/docs/2020-04-17/pre_news.md

 **Rosemary**:

 a pleasure.
-How are things there?obviously your industry, what you're doing isn't happening right now.
+How are things there? obviously your industry, what you're doing isn't happening right now.